Three 6 Mafia: 1993–1996: Debut, Mystic Stylez and Chapter 1: The End

 1994 also marked a significant milestone for the group, when Paul and Juicy, alongside local entrepreneur Nick Scarfo, formed Prophet, their first imprint.
-Through the label, the "Prophet Posse" was created, which was a looser collective that consisted of several local Memphis rappers who associated closely with Paul and Juicy J and ultimately signed onto the label, but were not members of Triple 6 Mafia.
+Through the label, the Prophet Posse was created, which was a looser collective that consisted of several local Memphis rappers who associated closely with Paul and Juicy J and ultimately signed onto the label, but were not members of Triple 6 Mafia.
 It was at this time when Juicy J's older brother, Project Pat, emerged with his debut, Solo Tape.

 In 1995 the group filled out when it officially added rappers Crunchy Black and Gangsta Boo.
-It was later this year when the group shifted its name to Three 6 Mafia and released their debut album Mystic Stylez through Prophet.
-The LP earned them widespread recognition and attention locally and in the southern underground hip hop scene, and as a result, Prophet landed a distribution deal with Select-O-Hits.
+It was later this year when the group shifted its name to Three 6 Mafia and released its debut album Mystic Stylez on Prophet.
+The LP earned them widespread recognition and attention locally and in the southern underground hip-hop scene, and as a result, Prophet landed a distribution deal with Select-O-Hits.
 The group's first song on the radio was "Da Summa".

-In 1996, the group released Chapter 1: The End, their first non-lo-fi music record.
+In 1996, the group released Chapter 1: The End, its first non-lo-fi music record.
 At the helm of Prophet, DJ Paul and Juicy J would produce and release a handful of albums of some of the label's other acts, including Gangsta Blac's Can It Be? and Kingpin Skinny Pimp's King of Da Playaz Ball in 1996.
-At the end of 1996 however, DJ Paul and Juicy J had a fallout with Nick Scarfo and a lengthy legal lawsuit ensued between the two sides over Prophet.
-It was at this time when Paul and Juicy laid the framework for Hypnotize Minds, their own independent label which would become the powerhouse for Three 6 Mafia music.
-In 1997, Three 6 Mafia and Hypnotize Minds signed a record label deal with Relativity for distribution.
+At the end of 1996, however, DJ Paul and Juicy J had a falling-out with Nick Scarfo, and a lengthy legal lawsuit ensued between the two sides over Prophet.
+It was at this time when Paul and Juicy laid the framework for Hypnotize Minds, their own independent label, which would become the powerhouse for Three 6 Mafia’s music.
+In 1997, Three 6 Mafia and Hypnotize Minds signed a distribution deal with Relativity.